 2. The Hungry Gardener

-If you love food, gardening, and growing fresh produce then this podcast is for you.
+If you love food, gardening, and growing fresh produce then this podcast is for you!
 The Hungry Gardener is permaculture-focused, touching on sustainable living, farming, sourcing quality produce, and creating culinary masterpieces.
-The podcast is hosted by Fabian Capomolla, a.k.a, ‘the Hungry Gardener’ who is a guest presenter on channel 10’s ‘The Living Room’.
+The podcast is hosted by Fabian Capomolla, a.k.a, ‘the Hungry Gardener’ who is a guest presenter on channel 10’s show ‘The Living Room’.
 The podcast is based on conversations with experts in the gardening and produce fields and will open your eyes to the plentiful ways you can introduce edible plants and sustainable farming to your home.
-The podcast is free to download and listen to and can be accessed via The Hungry Gardener website or on the Apple iTunes store.
+The podcast is free to download and listen to and can be accessed via The Hungry Gardener website or through the Apple iTunes store.

 3. Garden Clinic

 From advice on learning how to grow tomatoes to harvesting seaweed for the garden; Garden Clinic is bursting with creative and expert tips for the home gardener.
 Hosted by one of Australia’s most-loved experts on gardening – Graham Ross – and landscape architect and horticulturist – Linda Ross and Sandra Ross – the Garden Clinic podcast titled “Digs Deeper” offers a wealth of information and down-to-earth/practical tips, insightful conversations, and an encouraging tone for gardeners to get out in the garden and start planting.
 The free podcast can be accessed via their website or through Apple iTunes.